irfan4902/pico-breakout/README.md

-# breakout
+# Untitled Breakout Game

-A breakout game that can be played on the Raspberry Pi Pico
+A simple game inspired by Atari Breakout that can be played on the Raspberry Pi Pico, with the Pico Display Pack.